josephg/sharedb/docs/WireProtocol.md

 ### Op acknowledgement

 When a client sends an op to the server, the server replies to that client with an op acknowledgement.
 The acknowledgement simply contains the new server version number (uint32).

+The acknowledgement will be in-order with surrounding ops from other clients.

 ----